w3c/wai-first-aid/index.md

 If you are new to accessibility, it is often helpful to first get a basic understanding of accessibility:

--   [W3C - Accessibility](https://www.w3.org/standards/webdesign/accessibility)— Introduces essential concepts, rationale, and resources.
+-   [Introduction to Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/) — Introduces essential concepts, rationale, and resources.
 -   [Web Accessibility
     Perspectives]({{ "/perspective-videos/" | relative_url }}) — Short
     non-technical videos that introduce accessibility features and their